a23f/Setting-Up-Anaconda-Windows/README.md

 # Setting Up Windows For YOLOv5 Object Detection
 - If you have NVIDIA Graphics Card on your device, you can [run YOLOv5 using local GPU support](README.md#Running-YOLOv5-with-local-NVIDIA-GPU-support).
-If you don't have an NVIDIA Graphics Card, you need to run YOLOv5 using a CPU.
+If you don't have an NVIDIA Graphics Card, you need to [run YOLOv5 using CPU](README.md#Running-YOLOv5-with-CPU)
 - Both of these methods will be explained further below.

 ## Running YOLOv5 with local NVIDIA GPU support